Please note: We have had to cancel our November 11th Practicing Hope training in Greensboro due to an insufficient number of registrants.

 This half-day training will address best practices in caring for grieving parents, including a supportive and trauma-informed plan of care for patient and caregiver, as well as parent panel discussions and collaboration with community experts.

 Obstetric and Gynecological practices: For many patients a fetal demise is detected during an office visit.
 In addition to doctors and nurses, many other staff members interact with bereaved parents during or soon after this traumatic experience, as well as multiple points along their journey towards healing and hope.
-Physicians, physician assistants, nurse practitioners, nurses, midwives, genetic counselors, sonographers, and administrative staff will benefit from attending this training.
+Physicians, nurse practitioners, nurses, midwives, genetic counselors, sonographers, and administrative staff will benefit from attending this training.

 Additional caregiving settings: There are numerous professionals in other caregiving settings who support parents experiencing loss.
 Grief counselors, therapists, doulas, pregnancy care managers, social workers, palliative care professionals, and anyone interested in learning more about best practices in caring for grieving parents is welcome to participate.

 Registration will be a cost of $50 per person.
-Ask about our Student Rates.

 For more information on this Practicing Hope training, please contact Cheri Timmons at 336-335-9931 or [email protected]